geonetwork/core-doc-sources/eng/users/source/managing_metadata/processing/index.rst

  * schema: ISO19139
  * usage: Suggestion

-If INSPIRE themes found, suggest to add an INSPIRE conformity section.
+If INSPIRE themes are found, suggest that the user add an INSPIRE conformity section.

 Add INSPIRE data quality report